Columbus Annotated Bibliography

 West, J., Weaver, D. & Rowland, R. (1992).
 Expectations and evocations: Encountering Columbus through literature.
 The New Advocate, 5, 247-263.

 The article contains a description of a professor’s reading two different trade books dealing with Columbus to a fourth-grade class and a seventh-grade class.
 The traditional view of Columbus is portrayed in Follow the Dream while an imagined Taino perspective is included in Encounter.
 The authors portray many of the younger students’ tendency to portray Columbus as either very good or very evil and open to believing the Taino boy’s story.
 While the older students saw the Columbus story as more complex, they were also more skeptical of the new information contained in Encounter.
-The authors encourage teachers to emphasize critical reading, multiple perspectives, and to seek out the perspectives women and people of color who have often been omitted in texts.
+The authors encourage teachers to emphasize critical reading, multiple perspectives, and to seek out the perspectives of women and people of color who have often been omitted in texts.

 Bigelow, B. & Peterson, B. (Eds.).
 (1998).
 Rethinking Columbus: The next 500 years.
 Milwaukee, WI: Rethinking Schools.